What does your social enterprise do?

-By taking the time to listen, ask, reflect and build relationships it provides an amazing mirror in which to understand progress, successes and learn from challenges of your own and your peers.
+By taking the time to listen, ask, reflect and build relationships.
+It provides an amazing mirror in which to understand, progress, and learn from challenges of your own and your peers.
 This in turn mirrors the approach we take with our young people.
 Meeting so many social entrepreneurs enables not just comparison, but opportunities to weigh up and consider different models of delivery, management style, revenue etc.

 Having completed both the Start Up and Scale Up courses, do you have any reflections of your time at SSE?

-Scale-up flowed perfectly for me from start-up.
-I certainly wasn’t ready to end by SSE journey there.
-It felt right to be having those conversations at that time, having started them on start-up.
-I’d recommend anyone to do both as my learning in the last three years has been greater than at any time in my life.
+Scale-up flowed perfectly for me from Start-up.
+I certainly wasn’t ready to end my SSE journey there!
+It felt right to be having those conversations at that time, having begun them on Start-up.
+I’d recommend anyone to do both, as my learning in the last three years has been greater than at any time in my life.
 The possibilities are endless with horizons receding as you learn just how much you don’t know!